roryprimrose/roryprimrose.github.io/_posts/2010-08-06-developing-multi-threaded-workflows.md

 Each parallel branch has now executed on different threads.
 The overall affect is that the workflow now runs must faster.

-ParallelForEach<t> works in the same manner.
+ParallelForEach&lt;t&gt; works in the same manner.
 This workflow can be refactored to the following:

 ![image][3]

 The result without asynchronous processing is:

-{% highlight csharp linenos %}
+{% highlight text linenos %}
 Starting - 6/08/2010 11:55:09 AM
 Starting 1 - 6/08/2010 11:55:09 AM
 Finishing 1 - 6/08/2010 11:55:11 AM